sshkarupa/portfolio/README.md

-# Templete for cool portfolio
+# Templete and WP theme for portfolio

-Adaptive and animated HTML+CSS template, created with jade and sass preross and jquery plugins.
-There's also the WordPress theme which ready for use.
+Adaptive and animated HTML+CSS template + WordPress theme for cool portfolio.

 ###What was used:
 * WordPress: https://ru.wordpress.org/